ytakefuji/openai/README.md

 </pre>
 # Exercises
 1. Write a program for asking a question and a temperature to ChatGPT and returning the response.
 The temperature is a determinant to control the randomness.
+The larger the temperature, the greater the randomness.